piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 afterwards to compile the executable.
 For this setup, the Poisson solver is used with the Leapfrog time discretization method.
 An overview over the available solver and discretization options is given in Section {ref}`sec:solver-settings`.
-To run the simulation, the `piclas` binary is used and to visualize the resulting `.h5` output files, the post-processing too `piclas2vtk` is required.
+To run the simulation, the *piclas* binary is used and to visualize the resulting *.h5* output files, the post-processing too *piclas2vtk* is required to convert them into the standard *.vtu* format.

-The compile flag `PICLAS_READIN_CONSTANT` enables user-defined natural constants for the speed of light c0, permittivity eps and permeability mu of vacuum, which must then be supplied in the parameter file in this test case.
+The compile flag `PICLAS_READIN_CONSTANT=ON` enables user-defined natural constants for the speed of light $c0$, permittivity $eps$ and permeability $mu$ of vacuum, which must then be supplied in the parameter input file in this test case.
 The physical constants used for defining the species properties (mass and charge) in this tutorial are also normalized.

-After a successful compilation, a symbolic
-To avoid having to use the absolute file path of the executable, an alias or a symbolic link may be created.
+To avoid having to use the absolute file path of the executables, an alias or a symbolic link may be created.
 To create a symbolic link within the directory of the tutorial, run

-    ln -s $PICLAS_PATH/build/bin/piclas
+    ln -s $PICLAS_PATH/build_poisson_Leapfrog/bin/piclas
-    ln -s $PICLAS_PATH/build/bin/piclas2vtk
+    ln -s $PICLAS_PATH/build_poisson_Leapfrog/bin/piclas2vtk

 where the variable `PICLAS_PATH` contains the path to the location of the piclas repository.
 If the piclas repository is located in the home directory, the two commands

-    ln -s /home/$(whoami)/piclas/build/bin/piclas
+    ln -s /home/$(whoami)/piclas/build_poisson_Leapfrog/bin/piclas
-    ln -s /home/$(whoami)/piclas/build/bin/piclas2vtk
+    ln -s /home/$(whoami)/piclas/build_poisson_Leapfrog/bin/piclas2vtk

 can directly be executed without needing to modify them.